iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> App is useful but long term usage running the covid 19 project caused my battery to swell.
+I also think the Covid project is really slowing down as many have quit the project and nothing seems to be done to reverse that.<br> :date: __2021-03-24 12:21:21__

 > I was so excited to contribute to a worthy cause, but it makes my phone unusable when charging.
 It just needs to have some more settings.<br> :date: __2021-03-07 18:17:45__